-The Office of Local Government has announced that Council elections Scheduled for Saturday 12 September 2020 have been postponed to Saturday 4 September 2021.
-The decision to postpone the elections until September 2021 has been made in consultation with and on the advice of the NSW Electoral Commissioner.
-Currently sitting Randwick Councillors will automatically serve another 12 months.
-Current Mayor Councillor Danny Said will also continue as Mayor until the election.
+The Office of Local Government has announced that Council elections Scheduled for Saturday 12 September 2020 have been further postponed to Saturday 4 December 2021.
+Currently sitting Randwick Councillors will have their term of office extended until December 2021.

 A person is entitled to vote at a council election if they are: